Latros/Public-Prototype/README.md

 * concatenate all the JS for the project into one file (for faster page loads), `concatenated/scripts.js`
 * compile and concatenate all the LESS for the project into one file (for faster page loads), `concatenated/styles.css`
 * copy all the *library* JS for the project into one file (for faster page loads), `concatenated/dependencies.js`
-* copy all the *library* LESS for the project into one file (for faster page loads), `concatenated/dependencies.css`
+* compile and concatenate all the *library* LESS for the project into one file (for faster page loads), `concatenated/dependencies.css`

-The above steps will also "watch" for any time you change a project file -- and it will re-compile and concatenate all of the necessary files into the `concatenated` folder.
+The above steps will also "watch" for any time you change a project file -- and it will re-compile and concatenate all of the necessary files automatically for you whenever a change is detected.

 You can optionally set up livereload to also automatically refresh your browser if you want to see your changes happen live.
 I personally am not a big fan of this, so I just do the typical workflow of: make a change, alt-tab to my browser, refresh, etc. Do whatever feels best for you :)

 ### Who do I talk to if I have questions? ###